vipulkumar55/Operating_System_Assignment/README.md

 This Program is used to manage process identifiers.

-Follow these instructions to copy the content: gcc q3_20.c
+Follow these instructions to copy the content: gcc q3_20.c\n
 ./a.out
 Next follow the instructions as given:

 Algorithm of the given code:
-i)   Creates and initialized a data structure for representing pids ii)  Checked if memory has already been allocated iii) Allocates and returns a pid iv)  Releases PID and returns the released PID Number
+1) Creates and initialized a data structure for representing pids
+2) Checked if memory has already been allocated
+3) Allocates and returns a pid
+4) Releases PID and returns the released PID Number
-v)   Termination of the code.
+5) Termination of the code.

 I have taken help from https://github.com/SheldonZhong/OS_practice/tree/master/ch3/problem3.20